minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

 ## Preparations

+> 💡 You enter commands and the PC answers by printing the results below your command.
+To clarify where a command begins, every command in this guide starts with the `$` sign.
+The system response is marked with the > character.

 * Login as "admin" user (for a MiniBolt environment) or your assigned user with `sudo` permissions, and set the next environment variable

   ```sh